Complaints by and for Young People

 Learning from compliments, comments and complaints

 We are committed to improving our services to children, young people and their families as a result of your comments.
-We want to hear about the areas of our service that you value and understand why.
-Your ideas about how we can improve our services are welcomed.
+We want to hear about the areas of our service that are valued and understand why.
+All ideas about how we can improve our services are welcomed.

 Children's Services complaints process